 Participants

-• 1 person, Bill Robertson, has completed over 30 crossings.
-His first crossing was the inaugural Challenge in 1980 and he participated in every Challenge, except 1990 and the mini Challenge of 2001, until his 33rd and final crossing in 2016 aged 83.
-He retired only once in 2011.
+- Bill Robertson, first crossing was the inaugural Challenge in 1980 and he participated in every Challenge, except 1990 and the mini Challenge of 2001, until his 33rd and final crossing in 2016 aged 83.
+He retired only once in 2011 and still holds the record for the most crossings at 34.

 Regular Challengers